Quasiparticle Cosmology

 In the meantime, particle theorists recognized that the cosmological constant could be interpreted as a measure of the energy density of the vacuum.
 This energy density seems to arise from various, apparently unrelated contributions, each with magnitudes significantly larger than the current upper limits on the cosmological constant.
 Consequently, a fundamental question emerged: why is the observed vacuum energy so exceedingly small compared to the scales of particle physics?
 This intriguing puzzle regarding the mechanism which suppresses $\Lambda$ extremely precisely to yield an observationally accessible value has gained considerable attention; see Refs.~\cite{Weinberg:1988cp, Felten:1986zz, Carroll:1991mt, Carroll:2000fy, Peebles:2002gy, Padmanabhan:2002ji} for extensive reviews.
-In this article, we propose a mechanism, based on thermodynamic arguments, to quantify the contribution from vacuum energy to the energy density corresponding to the cosmological constant.
+In this article, we propose a mechanism, based on thermodynamic arguments, to quantify the contribution from thermal vacuum to the energy density corresponding to the cosmological constant.
 This is achieved by requiring that the collective evolution of a system does not violate fundamental thermodynamic relations.
-As an application of the proposed framework, we consider a system of QCD axion with its thermal mass evaluated from effective field theory and lattice QCD calculations.
+We validate our framework against interacting scalar field theory and apply it to a system of QCD axion with its thermal mass evaluated from effective field theory and lattice QCD calculations.
 Throughout the text we employ natural units where $ \hbar = c = k_B =1$ and use $(+,-,-,-)$ for the metric signature.